SamirNabadov/efk-cluster-in-vm/README.md

 Basic settings
 ------------
 * Installing and Configuring EFK cluster
-* Configured KFO (Kubernetes-Fluentd-operator) in Kubernetes cluster
+* Configuring KFO (Kubernetes-Fluentd-operator) in Kubernetes cluster
-* Configured Fluentd configmap for prod namespace in Kubernetes cluster
+* Configuring Fluentd configmap for prod namespace in Kubernetes cluster

 Currently tested on these Operating Systems